medic/cht-conf/README.md

 # Releasing

+1. Create a pull request with prep for the new release.
+This should contain changes to release notes and anything else that needs to be done.
-1. Create a pull request.
-Get it reviewed and approved.
+1. Get it reviewed and approved, and merge the pull request.
 1. Run `npm version patch`, `npm version minor`, or `npm version major` as appropriate.
-1. Merge the pull request.
+This will:
+  - Update versions in `package.json` and `package-lock.json`
+  - Commit those changes locally and tag that commit with the new version
+  - "Compile" and publish the changes (**based on what is in your local working tree**, so make sure you're cleanly on master with no local changes) to npm
+1. `git push && git push --tags` to push the npm generated commit and tag up to origin

 # Copyright